UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 - Create a new Jupyter notebook file for our work.
     - Make sure you are at the `un-reports` home directory.
     - On the Launcher tab (the main window on the right) click "Python 3" under the Notebook category.
 - Then you should see a new file named `Untitled.ipynb` been created on the File Browser.
-Left-click the file on the File Browser and rename it to `un_data_analysis.ipynb`.
+Left-click the file on the File Browser and rename it to `gapminder_data_analysis.ipynb`.

 ### Reading in the data